 Title: Professor, Physicist, Researcher

-Rongjia Tao, Professor, Physicist, and Researcher at Temple University, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in physics research and education.
+Lawrence Howard Ford, Professor, Physicist, Researcher at Tufts University, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in physics.

 For more information, please visit: